NJ DoE Athletics Health History Update Form

 The Parent Form the report is connected to is identified by the LOCAL_FORM_ID parameter.
 Each question on the PDF form the ReportWriter report generates is itself attached to a "question" in the Parent Form - and each of those Parent Form questions is identified by a lengthy "Question ID".
 Each of the long list of hidden parameters here ties a question in the generated PDF form to a question asked in the Parent Form.

-The following shows which question each Macro is tied to:
+The following identifies which question each Macro is tied to:

 Those lengthy codes are the "QuestionID" for each question in the Parent Form.
 When you edit the Parent Form, the "Question IDs" are displayed on the right side of the "Question" screen: